J-Gann/Fragment-Editor/README.md

 ### Database
 The database utilises sqlite.
 It saves Fragments on disk and loads them all into memory on startup.
 The database is defined to be located at the homedirectory inside a folder called 'fragments'.
 The corresponding file gets automatically created if it does not exist.
 The database contains several utility methods for managing Fragments in order to f.e. add Fragments, delete Fragments and update Fragments.

-Besides Fragments, the Database class stores TreeItems (not persistent) inside a Map and contains several utility functions for these similar to those for Fragments.
+Besides Fragments, the database class stores TreeItems (not persistent) inside a Map and contains several utility functions for these similar to those for Fragments.

 The database als stores Tags and Domains (not persistent) for convenience.
 They get calculated by going through the corresponding properties of all Fragments.